-Due to crowded conditions on the research vessels, you should pack the clothing and personal items you'll need on the journey into a single piece of baggage.
+Due to crowded conditions on the vessel, you should pack the clothing and personal items you'll need on the journey into a single piece of baggage.
 The remainder of your baggage will be stowed in the ship's hold and returned to you on arrival at the work site.

-Only science equipment that is used in multi-year projects may be stored in the Punta Arenas warehouse, and only if approved in advance by NSF.
+Only science equipment used in multi-year projects may be stored in the Punta Arenas warehouse, and only if approved in advance by NSF.

-Traveling to Palmer Station
+Traveling to NSF Palmer Station

-Travel to Palmer Station and other Peninsula research sites is primarily via the LMG.
-The transit takes 4-5 days, depending on routing and sea conditions.
-Before sailing, the ASC representative and ship's personnel will provide an orientation that includes ship procedures, safety policies, and room assignments.
+Travel to Palmer Station and other Peninsula research sites is via USAP research vessel or a commercial vessel.
+The transit takes four to five days, depending on routing and sea conditions.
+Before sailing, the ASC representative and ship's personnel will provide an orientation that includes ship procedures, safety policies and room assignments.
 Attendance is mandatory.

-Ship transits are usually crowded, so please comply with regulations and show courtesy in common areas, passageways, and dining areas.
+Ship transits are usually crowded, so please comply with regulations and show courtesy in common areas, passageways and dining areas.
 Remember that ships operate 24/7 and crew members and staff are either working or sleeping at all times of day.
 Be considerate and quiet in passageways.

 There is no charge for meals.
 If you are prone to motion sickness, consult with your personal physician before deployment.
 Over-the-counter medications (e.g., Meclizine) are often sufficient to relieve sea sickness.
-Bland crackers, such as saltines or soda crackers, can also help, and it is important to stay hydrated.
+Bland crackers, such as saltines or soda crackers, can also help and it is important to stay hydrated.

-Upon arrival at Palmer Station, please clean your cabin and place all linens in the laundry room to assist the ship's stewards.
+Prior to disembarking at Palmer Station, please clean your cabin and place all linens in the laundry room to assist the ship's stewards.
 Take all your baggage and personal items with you when you disembark.